 Dissemination and Actioning

 TIPs offer the capability to automate threat intel dissemination by equipping internal security operations center (SOC), incident response, and red teams with enriched intelligence for faster analysis and actioning.
 This enriched intel can be cross-shared among ISACs, third-party vendors, peers, subsidiaries, and others.
 The final risk score of the IOCs can be calculated and the actioning on relevant intel can be prioritized.
-Based on the confidence score, a TIP analyzes threat intelligence, blocks IOCs, and adds them to the watchlist of a SIEM solution.
+Based on the confidence score, a TIP analyzes threat intelligence, blocks IOCs in firewalls, and adds them to the watchlist of a SIEM solution.

 Every organization has different levels of potential and maturity to effectively leverage threat intelligence.
 This is where TIPs play a significant role.
 By using a TIP, you can share threat information such as how threat actors plan cyberattacks, what TTPs they use, and other relevant data that provides a broader picture of cyber threat analysis, helping you prevent similar attacks from taking place.
 Furthermore, threat intelligence sharing enhances cyber threat analysis by providing deeper visibility into emerging security threats, reducing the risk of information loss, obstructing interruption in business operations, and improving regulatory compliance.
 Moreover, TIPs help lower response and dwell detection times, enabling an organization’s security teams to identify and contain threats in the early phases of the cyber kill chain and allowing them to focus on necessary tasks, thereby improving their efficiency.